-In many companies, they’re still viewed as black sheep – the lone executive in the C-suite operating with amorphous goals, responsibilities and unclear definitions of success.
+In many companies, they’re viewed as the black sheep of the C-Suite – the one executive in the bunch operating with amorphous goals, responsibilities and unclear definitions of success.

 This is in large part a reflection of marketing today, a world where the scope of marketing activities has broadened significantly.
-The most sophisticated marketing plans today deploy at least nine disciplines which range from content marketing, to evangelist recruitment, to customer lifecycle marketing and beyond.
-B2B marketing has become radically more complex, and it follows that the role of the CMO has too.
+From content marketing to paid digital, customer lifecycle marketing, events, and beyond, the number of B2B marketing tactics for any given campaign grows by the day.

 The ever increasing canvas that marketing operates within demands that a successful CMO be informed and adept at each.
 Of course, very few will be able to claim mastery in each discipline, so it’s vital that fast growing companies determine which disciplines are most important, given the goals and the stage of the business.

 This refreshing, common-sense approach is one that has seen Heather Zynczak, CMO at Pluralsight, establish herself as one of the most successful CMOs in the industry to date.
 Over the course of her 20-year career in marketing, she’s built a series of highly focused, highly efficient marketing teams who are able to have the most leverage in growing a business, and avoid some of the most common traps CMOs fall into.